RsMayank/sf_loader/readme.md

 - Floating button on Salesforce record pages
 - Automatically detects record ID and object type
 - Shows key field values in a clean overlay
+- **Show All Data**: One-click access to view all fields for a record
 - Supports 20+ standard objects + custom objects

 ### 📊 **SOQL Query Editor**